THP-Lab/buildproof/packages/buildproof_ui/README.md

-# Welcome to the Intuition 1ui Component Library
+# Welcome to the BuildProof ui Component Library

 This is our initial `1ui` component library.
 This will eventually become a published package, but right now we're developing it and running it from within the monorepo structure.
 We're importing this into our `apps` such as Portal while we're building.